Do I Have ADHD?

 • How much these challenges genuinely affect your daily life

-Only licensed medical or psychological professionals can diagnose ADHD.
+Only a qualified licensed clinician can diagnose ADHD.

 Why It’s Hard to Tell